Perry Orchestras Handbook 2020-2021

 SCHOOL INSTRUMENT USAGE/CHECK OUT

-For violinists or violists, it is strongly recommended that they rent/own their own instruments.
+I strongly recommended that students rent/own their own instruments.
 There are a few school violins/violas available at Perry but they are reserved for students who have no means of having an instrument otherwise.
 Once these needs are filled, the remaining violins/violas can be rented out.
 For cello and bass players, they will use school instruments during the regular orchestra classes and need to pay the instrumental rental annual fee unless they want to bring their own instruments to school each day.
 School cellos and basses will not be shared this year.
 Students should bring their own instruments from home for performances, as there may not be enough instruments for combined orchestras.
 If there are enough instruments, students may check out school instruments for home practice.
 Instrument annual rental Fee is $40 for the current year with a signed contract.
 The student is responsible for any damages to the instrument while it is in his/her possession.

 HELPING HANDS PROGRAM